All Episodes

 We're going to talk about how they vote shame women if they don't vote for Hillary.

-I mean there's a lot to talk about she's a lovely lady I really enjoyed working with her husband uh during the uh 2016 presidential election and looking forward to having her on the show today.
+I really enjoyed working with her husband during the 2016 presidential election and looking forward to having her on the show today.

-Um also uh let's go to let's finish up on the whole judicial system and and and do that with Linda calling from Utah.
+Also, let's go to, let's finish up on the whole judicial system and do that with Linda calling from Utah.

 I'm good.